-The reason for this, in my humble estimation, is the fact that strength and conditioning isn’t a very saturated field, and the top earners are fewer and further between than in personal training.
+In my humble estimation, the reason for this is that strength and conditioning isn’t a very saturated field, and the top earners are fewer and further between than in personal training.

 To get a better idea of how S&C salary ranges across America, let’s take a state-by-state look:

 |Utah||UT||Salt Lake City||$42,620|

 This table shows quite a wide distribution of income for athletic trainers across all states.